Sidney Smith (Royal Navy officer): Service in the French Revolutionary Wars

 In July 1795, Captain Smith, commanding the western frigate squadron in HMS Diamond, occupied the Îles Saint-Marcouf off the coast of Normandy.
 He sacrificed two of his gun vessels, HMS Badger and HMS Sandfly, to provide materials and manpower for fortifying the islands and setting a temporary naval garrison.
 Further defences were constructed by Royal Engineers, and Royal Marines and Royal Artillery detachments were established.
-The islands served as a forward base for the blockade of Le Havre, a launching point for intercepting coastal shipping, and as a transit point for French émigrés, and were held by the Navy for nearly seven years.
+The islands served as a forward base for the blockade of Le Havre, a launching point for intercepting coastal shipping, and as a transit point for French émigrés, and were held by the Royal Navy for nearly seven years.

 Smith specialised in inshore operations, and on 19 April 1796, he and his secretary John Wesley Wright were captured while attempting to cut out a French ship in Le Havre.
 Smith had taken the ship's boats into the harbour, but the wind died as they attempted to leave the harbour, and the French were able to recapture the ship with Smith and Wright aboard.
 Instead of being exchanged, as was the custom, Smith and Wright were taken to the Temple prison in Paris where Smith was to be charged with arson for his burning of the fleet at Toulon.
 As Smith had been on half pay at the time, the French considered that he was not an official combatant.
-Whilst in the Temple prison he commissioned a drawing of himself and his secretary John Wesley Wright from the French artist Philippe Auguste Hennequin, which is now in the British Museum.
+Whilst in the Temple prison he commissioned a drawing of himself and his secretary John Wesley Wright from the French artist Philippe-Auguste Hennequin, which is now in the British Museum.
 Another drawing by Hennequin, depicting only Smith, is in the Metropolitan Museum of Art.

 Smith was held in Paris for two years, despite a number of efforts to exchange him and frequent contacts with both French Royalists and British agents.
 Notably Captain Jacques Bergeret, captured in April 1796 with the frigate Virginie, was sent from England to Paris to negotiate his own exchange; when the Directoire refused, he returned to London.
-The French authorities threatened several times to try Smith for arson, but never followed up the threats.
+The French authorities threatened several times to try Smith for arson, but never followed through on the threats.
 Eventually in 1798 the Royalists, who pretended to be taking him to another prison, helped Smith and Wright to escape.
 The royalists brought the two Englishmen to Le Havre, where they boarded an open fishing boat and were picked up on 5 May by HMS Argo on patrol in the English Channel, arriving in London on 8 May 1798.
 Bergeret was then released, the British government considering the prisoner exchange as completed.